Patient's Query

 Welcome back to icliniq.com.

-Though anxiety can also cause this problem, and yes lithium is a very good medicine, but it needs to be ruled out if this problem is lithium-induced or not.
-I suggest you get the following tests done: Serum and urine osmolality, serum ADH (antidiuretic hormone) levels, fluid restriction test, RFT (renal function test).
+Though anxiety can also cause this problem, and yes, Lithium is a very good medicine, but it needs to be ruled out if this problem is lithium-induced or not.
+I suggest you get the following tests done: Serum and urine osmolality, serum ADH (antidiuretic hormone) levels, fluid restriction test, and RFT (renal function test).
 If these tests came out to be normal, then these problems are anxiety-induced, and medications need not be changed.
-For weight gain problem, the above-stated suggestion can be followed.
+For the weight gain problem, the above-stated suggestion can be followed.
 Dietary changes and exercise are also required.
 Hope this solves your query.
 Feel free to ask if you have any further queries.
 Thank you.

 Thank you doctor,